Pima County Public Library's Joel D. Valdez Main Library, opens a new window fast facts:

 His accomplishments were numerous.
 Among them, Valdez supervised the implementation of capital improvements totaling several hundred million dollars in the areas of housing, streets, water/sewer, public safety, buildings, libraries, parks, and public/private ventures.
 In 1984, he created and supervised the largest bond election in the City's history, over $300 million.
 When Federal funds began to dry up, Joel helped create the Downtown Development Corporation, as a vehicle for creative financing strategies to help the City construct major public facilities.

 After a distinguished career with the City of Tucson, Joel announced his retirement effective as of June 1990.
 His retirement plans, however, were placed on hold when Dr. Henry Koffler, then President of the University of Arizona, convinced Joel to join his administration.
 In July 1990 Joel Valdez launched a new career at the University as Vice President for Business Affairs.
-In 1992 when newly appointed UA President, Manuel Pacheco, reorganized his management team, he promoted Joel to the position of Senior Vice President where he remains today.
+In 1992 when newly appointed UA President, Manuel Pacheco, reorganized his management team, he promoted Joel to the position of Senior Vice President.
 The legacy of fiscal responsibility that he left with the City of Tucson is now firmly in place at the University of Arizona.

 Among his civic responsibilities, Joel has been a close supporter of the Sister Cities program, an assignment that has created friendships throughout Europe, Latin America and Asia.
 The United States State Department has also tapped Joel for special assignments that have provided technical assistance to the countries of Chile, Mexico, Argentina and Brazil.